 PROMOTING QIGONG AND ENERGY MEDICINE THROUGH RESEARCH & EDUCATION

-"Qigong is the most profound health practice ever invented by mankind for the prevention of illness, reducing stress, managing chronic conditions, increasing longevity, and promoting healthy, active aging."
-Tom Rogers, President, Qigong Institute.
+"Qigong is the most profound health practice ever invented by mankind for the prevention of illness, reducing stress, managing chronic conditions, increasing longevity and resilience, and promoting healthy, active aging.
+Qigong combines exercise with the proven benefits of meditation and should be promoted to the public as an essential life skill."

 Watch a short 10-minute clip from Qigong: Ancient Chinese Healing for the 21st Century created by Qigong Institute Chairman of the Board Francesco Garripoli.
 It was the first Qigong documentary to be shown on PBS, starting in 1999.
 The full documentary can be obtained via the Qigong Institute Store.